Victorian Railways V class

-History and Description
+History and description

 In 1899, the Victorian Railways (VR) imported from the Baldwin Locomotive Works, Philadelphia, USA, a pattern locomotive for a new design of all-lines heavy goods engine.
 It was the largest that the VR system had operated up to then, and was typically American in design.
 It had a 2-8-0 ("Consolidation") wheel arrangement, with four cylinders arranged according to the Vauclain compound system of propulsion.

 The maker's number was 17396 and the pattern locomotive entered service on 30 May 1900 as V Class number 499.
 Test runs were made with coal trains between Melbourne and Nyora in South Gippsland, where the locomotive quickly demonstrated its worth.
-It also made a test run to Upper Ferntree Gully, where damage was caused to the cleading and lagging of the low-pressure cylinder, due to it striking the platform, which in those days had an inside curve.
+It also made a test run to Upper Ferntree Gully, where damage was caused to the cleaning and lagging of the low-pressure cylinder, due to it striking the platform, which in those days had an inside curve.

 Resulting from the success of those tests, tenders were called for the provision of another 14 consolidation locomotives.
 Eight were to be built as simple expansion engines and the remaining six were to use the compound system.
 Offers were received from Baldwin, and two local firms, the Phoenix Foundry Co.
 Ltd. and Robinson Bros. & Co.
 Ltd. After much deliberation and negotiation, the Phoenix Foundry was awarded the contract to build an additional 15 V class 2-8-0s, with all to be built as Vauclain compounds.
 The 15 locomotives were delivered in monthly intervals between late 1901 and the end of 1902.
 They were given the road numbers 501 to 529 (odds only) and carried the Phoenix builder’s numbers 325 to 339.